liferay/lexicon-site/src/pages/docs/satellites/Sites/profileInfo.md

 ### Attributes

-Profile info pattern can be defined in different ways as the application needs may vary.
+The profile info pattern can be defined in different ways, depending on the needs of the application.

 ![Profile info Definition And Metrics](../../../images/sites/ProfileInfoDefinitionAndMetrics.jpg)

 ### Variations

-Depending on where the sticker is used its size may also change.
+Depending on where the sticker is positioned, the profile info's size may change:

 #### 40px